ABI Faculty Development Program Serving the needs of Asian American and Pacific Islander Students at BMCC and Hunter

 The BMCC-Hunter ABI Faculty Seminar Series offers busy faculty a jump-start in creating or re-creating activities and materials for future courses.
 More specifically, faculty will:

-2) learn evidence-based teaching practices to support students of Color;
+2) learn evidence-based teaching practices for supporting Asian American students and other students of Color;

 3) practice new tools that improve learning outcomes and cultivate belonging and motivation within their classroom;